AdobeDocs/campaign-classic.en/help/delivery/using/use-case--configuring-the-field-substitution.md

    >[!NOTE]
    >
-   >For more information on the **[!UICONTROL Edit the dynamic condition...]** link, refer to [Use case: selecting seed addresses on criteria](../../delivery/using/use-case--selecting-seed-addresses-on-criteria.md).
+   >For more information on the **[!UICONTROL Edit the dynamic condition...]** link, refer to [Use case: select seed addresses on criteria](../../delivery/using/use-case--selecting-seed-addresses-on-criteria.md).

 1. Click the **[!UICONTROL Preview]** tab then select a seed address to test the personalization.